 Guanacaste became part of Costa Rica in 1824; until then, it still remains as an independent province.
 This territory certainly has a very important natural and cultural richness for Costa Rica’s economy.

-As one of the most beautiful places in the country, Guanacaste has become a popular destination in Costa Rica for its tropical paradise with a pristine shoreline, beautiful mountain ranges and a number of volcanoes that involve some of the most best places to visit in Costa Rica.
+As one of the most beautiful places in the country, Guanacaste has become a popular destination in Costa Rica for its tropical paradise with a pristine shoreline, beautiful mountain ranges and a number of volcanoes.
+It is home to some of the best all inclusive resorts in Costa Rica and involves some of the most best places to visit in the country.

 Visitors are drawn to the long summer days, active culture and unparalleled wildlife.
 Guanacaste Costa Rica vacations is definitely one of the strongest reasons why people visit Costa Rica.